 One late night in November after a heavy downpour a loud hoot alerted us to the vehicle at the gate.
 Out of the dark and into the bright headlights appeared Trish from Victoria Falls Wildlife Trust armed with a large cardboard box and cheeky grin on her face.
-After keeping an orphaned wild cat alive my mum had become known for her nursing abilities.
+After keeping orphaned wild cats alive my mum had become known for her nursing abilities.
 With a mischievous twinkle in her eye Trish gently opened the box.
-Our necks craned to see what was inside, I at first thought it looked like a guinea pig, or a cane rat.
-It was unlike anything I had ever laid eyes on before.
+Our necks craned to see what was inside, at first glance it resembled a guinea pig, or a cane rat, but yet unlike anything we had ever laid eyes on.

-The tiniest porcupine any of us had ever seen, or in fact one seldom seen this young, given their nocturnal lifestyle and love of dens.
-Which is how this little guy landed up on our door step.
-The rain had literally washed him and his sibling out of their lair into the gutter.
-Found alive on the side of the road next to his dead brother a local resident had handed him over to Victoria Falls Wildlife Trust, a wildlife orphanage and sanctuary.
-After recounting the tragic background of his week old life Trish handed over a tin of milk formula and feeding bottle with miniature teat then swiftly departed with a resounding “good luck and thank you!”.
+The tiniest porcupine any of us had ever seen, or in fact one seldom seen so young, given their nocturnal lifestyle and love of dens.
+Which explains how this little one landed up on our door step.
+The rain had literally washed her and her sibling out of their lair into the gutter.
+Found alive on the side of the road next to her dead brother a local resident contacted Victoria Falls Wildlife Trust, a wildlife orphanage and sanctuary.
+After recounting the tragic background of her week old life Trish handed over a tin of milk formula and feeding bottle with miniature teat then swiftly departed with a resounding “Good luck and thank you!”

-Our first attempt to hold the tiny ball of quills was met with an angry thumping of a foot and rattling of the tail.
-‘Thumper’ was named in the first few minutes and he clearly approved, as soon after he decided we were safe enough to approach and cater for his nutritional needs!
-Tugging on the feeding bottle as if understanding that his life depended upon it, Thumper drank and drank and grew and grew.
-His diet now includes nuts, fruit, vegetables, grasses, leaves and bark from trees.
-He no longer thumps his foot but still rattles his tail and bristles his quills, a sound that I can only describe as other worldly.
-He drags his best mate around by his mouth only sleeping when they are together.
-A life size monkey, the softest cuddly toy I could find in my kids bedroom to keep him warm on his first night without his family.
-A creature so sweet with a nature so gentle, holding Thumper he gazes at you with the same love as a newborn child.
+Our first attempt to hold this tiny ball of quills was met with an angry thumping of a foot and rattling of the tail.
+‘Nungu‘ (Shona for porcupine) was named in the first few minutes and she clearly approved, as soon after she decided we were safe enough to approach and cater for her nutritional needs!
+Tugging on the feeding bottle as if understanding that her life depended upon it, Nungu drank and drank and grew and grew.
+Her diet now includes nuts, fruit, vegetables, grasses, leaves and bark from trees.
+She no longer thumps her foot but still rattles her tail and bristles her quills, a sound that I can only describe as other worldly.
+She drags her best mate around by her mouth only sleeping when they are together.
+A life size monkey, the softest cuddly toy I could find in my kids bedroom to keep her warm on her first night without her family.
+A creature so unexpectedly gentle with an inquisitive nature, holding Nungu as she gazed up at you with the total trust of a newborn child.

-If we got to know each and every animal that we eat so readily, if we got to nurture them and build the same bonds we share with our own children, would we then be as inclined to shoot and eat them?
+If we got to know each and every animal that we eat so readily, if we took care of them and built the same bonds we share with our beloved pets, would we then be as inclined to shoot and eat them?

 *munda – Shona for field